Dirk Nowitzki

 • Dirk Nowitzki is regarded as one of the greatest basketball players of all time, and the highest-scoring foreign-born player in NBA history.

-• Nowitzki was inducted into the NBA Hall of Fame as a 14-time All-Star, 12-time member of the All-NBA teams, and the first European-born player in the NBA to win the NBA Most Valuable Player Award.
+• Nowitzki was inducted into the NBA Hall of Fame as a 14-time All-Star, a 12-time member of the All-NBA teams, and the first European-born player in the NBA to win the NBA Most Valuable Player Award.

 • He owns multiple Dallas Mavericks franchise records, including career points, three-point field goals, free throws, rebounds, and points in a single game.